David Horowitz to Newsmax: Democrats 'Greatest Existential Threat' to US

-The "radicalized Democratic Party" is "the greatest existential threat to America," David Horowitz, the author of the new book "Final Battle: The Next Election Could Be the Last" said on Newsmax Saturday.
+The "radicalized Democratic Party" is "the greatest existential threat to America," David Horowitz, the author of the new book "Final Battle: The Next Election Could Be the Last" told Newsmax on Saturday.

 "They're criminals," Horowitz said.
 "They destroyed our border with no authority to do so.
 [President] Joe Biden did it by executive order.
 The executive is supposed to enforce the law, not make it."